Water and Sanitation

 Safe water saves lives.

-UNICEF works in more than 100 countries to improve access to safe water and sanitation facilities.
+UNICEF works in more than 100 countries to provide safe water and sanitation to the world's most vulnerable communities.
 Whether by delivering safe water after a disaster or promoting safe hygiene practices in schools and communities, UNICEF is on the ground helping children in need.

-Since 1990, with the help of UNICEF and its partners, some 2.6 billion people have gained access to safe drinking water.
+Since 2000, with the help of UNICEF and its partners, 1.4 billion people have gained access to basic drinking water services such as piped water into the home or a protected well.
 Yet climate change threatens to undo much of this progress.
-By 2040, 1 in 4 children — 600 million children — will live in areas of extremely high water stress.
+By 2040, 1 in 4 children — 600 million children — will live in areas of extremely high water stress and thousands will be made sick by polluted water.
 The poorest, most disadvantaged children will suffer the most.